Imprints of a galactic environment on TDEs: Suppressed peaks, shallower decays and late-time rebrightening episodes: TDE Light Curves

-In the previous subsection, we demonstrated that lower-mass black holes are the most probable candidates causing stronger gravitational effects on the fallback dynamics.
-For that reason, we set the black hole mass to $m_{\mathrm{bh}} = 10^4$, representative of IMBHs, for all simulations in this and the following subsection.
-Here, we simulate light curves across different galactic masses, while keeping the scale length fixed at $s = 10^8$.
-The goal is to see how changing this parameter alone shapes the strength and timing of the late-time features we identified earlier.
+Previously, we showed that lower-mass black holes allow environmental effects to influence fallback dynamics more strongly.
+Motivated by this result, we set the black hole mass to $m_{\mathrm{bh}} = 10^4$, representative of IMBHs, for all simulations in this and the following subsections.
+We then compute light curves for a range of galactic masses while holding the scale length fixed at $s = 10^8$.
+The galactic component is chosen to resemble a nuclear star cluster, with masses spanning $m_{\mathrm{gal}} = 10^6 - 10^8$.

-As shown in Figure \ref{fig:galmass} (left panel), the galactic mass appears to regulate both the strength and timing of these signatures.
+As shown in Figure \ref{fig:galmass}, the galactic mass indeed controls both the prominence and temporal onset of these signatures.
 In lower-mass environments, the light curves only display a modest deviation from the canonical decay, often in the form of a broad shallow tail that appears late in the evolution.
-Meanwhile, for heavier hosts, the deviations are not only more pronounced but also emerge earlier, allowing the double-peaked structure to stand out more clearly.
-In fact, since the light curve is simply being traced, an earlier onset automatically places the environmental signatures at higher accretion levels making them more visible.
+Meanwhile, for heavier hosts, the deviations are not only more pronounced but also emerge a bit earlier, allowing the double-peaked structure to stand out more clearly.

-The evolution of the power-law index on the right panel further highlights the role of the galactic mass.
+The evolution of the power-law index further highlights the role of the galactic mass.
 As we increase the mass of the environment, the index shifts toward less negative values, reflecting slower declines in the accretion rate.
-In more massive environments, the index can even flip positive for a while, signaling a rebrightening episode.
-Overall, adding more galactic mass not only amplifies the intensity of these late-time features but also brings them closer to the initial disruption.
+In sufficiently massive environments, the index can even flip positive for a while, signaling a rebrightening episode.
+Overall, adding more galactic mass not only amplifies the accretion levels of these late-time features but also brings them closer to the initial disruption.

-Though less apparent, the gravitational influence of the host also subtly affects the initial peak.
+Though less apparent, the host potential also subtly affects the initial peak.
 This is not surprising because the total amount of stellar debris is fixed in the system.
-So, if a significant fraction of that material is delayed by the external potential, the initial fallback will be substantially diminished, resulting in a suppressed initial peak.
+So, if a fraction of that material is delayed by the external potential, the initial fallback will be substantially diminished, resulting in a suppressed initial peak.
 This construes a second, albeit minor, influence of the galactic mass, for it can both alter the late-time behavior of the light curve, and affect the early-time energetics of the flare as well.